RileyRichards/RileyRichards.github.io/index.md

 <br>
 Wrote a program with a friend in Python that visualizes the A* Pathfinding Algorithm.
 <br>
-Made a Python interactive UI which takes the users input and creates an animation that visualizes the process of the A* Pathfinding Algorithm, which finds the shortest possible path between two points.
+Made a Python interactive UI that takes the user's input and creates an animation that visualizes the process of the A* Pathfinding Algorithm, which finds the shortest possible path between two points.
 <br>
 <a href="https://github.com/RileyRichards/Path_Finding_Visualization"> A* Pathfinding Algorithm Github repository</a>
 <video width="500" height="522" controls>